 This study includes the main characteristics of the main corporate board and shareholder structures, but there are other characteristics that were not considered.
 Therefore, further research in the future will incorporate other corporate governance elements such as major shareholder types, board tenure, etc. into combined discussions.
-We will also conduct country comparisons, such as comparing companies in the United States and Canada, to explore the similarities and differences in the impact of corporate governance factors on AI and innovation between countries.
-VIRTUS
+We will also explore the similarities and differences in the impact of corporate governance factors on AI and innovation between countries.